 Collective worship provides a space and a place for the telling of the Christian story, the mutual giving and receiving of worth as well as times of reflection and prayer.
-At its best, collective worship is inspirational and transformational.
+At its best, collective worship is engaging, inspirational and transformational.
+It is a place where we can celebrate our Church school distinctiveness and fulfil our vision.
+In particular, 'shaping the spirit' is central to our times of worship and celebrating the sense of being 'one body' in unity, despite our individual uniqueness as children of God.